 The Hoagy Carmichael Room is open by appointment during regular Archives' hours by calling (812) 855-4679 or sending an email to firstname.lastname@example.org.
 The room is also available for special events and receptions.
 To reserve the room, contact Rachel Caswell at the phone number or email address above.
 Depending on the type of event, a room rental fee may apply.

 Four recording studios serve the processing needs of the Archives.
-Two studios are currently devoted to the digital preservation of audio as part of the Indiana University Media Preservation Initiative pilot project.
+Two studios are currently set up for the digital preservation of audio.
 A third studio is devoted to creating access copies for ATM patrons.
 This studio is equipped with disc and compact disc playback machines, reel-to-reel, cassette, and DAT recorders, and equalization equipment.
 The fourth laboratory contains video digitization and duplication equipment for processing video recordings that have been recorded in a variety of formats.

 In 1996 the Archives installed new compact shelving to house the collections in the main vault.
 The electronically-driven shelving holds all of the recordings in about half of the space previously consumed, thus allowing room for growth and processing.
 Each carriage of shelves was constructed to hold a specific recording media, whether cylinders, tapes, or discs.
 One carriage contains units of drawers in three sizes--for video, cassette, and compact disc storage.
 These are the most likely areas for expansion, so the most room for collection growth is available here.
 The shelving alleviates a space shortage and allows for uniform and proper shelving of materials for greater safety.
 The unit can be sealed with a rubber gasket, thus keeping light and dust out.
 It also has a special programming feature that allows the aisles to open periodically during the night, thereby reducing the potential for mold and mildew to take hold.